Cheap hire purchase

 For all the latest deals, guides and loopholes simply sign up today – it's spam-free!

-Hire purchase (HP) is a form of new or used car finance, and works as its name suggests – you essentially hire the car over the contract period, with a view to purchase it at the end of the agreement.
+Hire Purchase is a form of new or used car finance.
+Also called a Hire Purchase agreement or simply HP, it works as its name suggests – you essentially hire the car over the contract period, with a view to purchase it at the end of the deal.

-This works in a similar way to a personal loan – as you're borrowing and paying off the full cost of the car – though here you won't own it until you've made the final payment.
-Instead the car is owned by the finance company – it pays the dealer on your behalf, then you pay it back.
+Buying a car on HP finance works similarly to doing so via a personal loan – as you're borrowing and paying off the full cost of the car – though here you won't own it until you've made the final payment.
+Instead, the car is owned by the finance company – it pays the dealer on your behalf, then you pay it back.

-The finance company uses its ownership of the car as security against the loan (like a mortgage), so if you fail to pay it can seize the car.
-This can mean it's easier to get than normal loans, though you'll usually need to pay a deposit (often 10% or more of the car's price).
-Dealers will sometimes offer a promotional contribution towards this – otherwise you'll need to consider how to fund it yourself.
+The finance company uses its ownership of the car as security against the loan (like a mortgage), so if you fail to pay, it can seize the car.
+This can mean HP is easier to get than normal loans, though you'll usually need to pay a deposit (often 10% or more of the car's price).

-As the dealer will be making money from the finance deal (usually it gets a commission from the finance company), you may find it offers larger discounts or contributions to the deposit on new cars.
-For used cars, it may mean you can haggle more off the sale price.
-Always be careful and make sure to calculate the total cost you'll need to repay after all interest has been added.
-This will then show the 'true' value of the discount.
+As the dealer will often be making money from the finance deal (usually it gets a commission from the finance company), you may find it offers discounts or contributions to the deposit on new cars – if not, you'll need to consider how to fund the deposit yourself.
+With used cars, it may mean you can haggle on the sale price.
+Always ensure you take into account all interest and any fees when calculating the deal's total cost, to work out the 'true' value of any discount.

 Once you've found a car you want to buy, you'll know the amount you want to borrow.
-Here's an example to explain how it works, using a car priced at £14,000.
+Here's an example to explain how HP finance works, using a car priced at £14,000.

 1. You pay a deposit – 10% in this case (£1,400).

-3. You then make set repayments each and every month to the finance company – £378/month.
+3. You then make monthly payments to the car finance company – £378 a month.

 4. After three years and your final repayment, you take ownership of the vehicle after paying a transfer fee – £100 in this case.

-Remember, if you fail to keep up payments the finance company is entitled to seize the car.
+Remember, if you fail to keep up with your payments, the finance company is entitled to seize the car.

 Alternative types of car finance to consider

 Broadly speaking, there are six different ways to pay for a car.
-The table has the key differences at a glance, before we run through the alternatives to HP in more detail.
+The table below has the key differences at a glance, before we run through the alternatives to buying a car on HP finance in more detail.

 Comparing ways to finance a car purchase